Module 3: IAM Roles Assignment

 Tasks To Be Performed:

-1. Create a role which only lets User1 and User2 from task 1 to have complete access to VPCs and DynamoDB.
+User1andUser2from task 1 to have complete access to VPCs and DynamoDB.- Login into

 Created accounts as pre-requisite for assignment.